 I am moving into Okaloosa County from another Florida county - Use our online form for address changes if you are moving into Okaloosa County from another Florida county.
+Or you may call our office and change your address over the telephone.

-I have moved OUT of Okaloosa County into another Florida county - Use the Florida Voter Registration Application form to change your address.
+I have moved OUT of Okaloosa County into another Florida county - Use the Florida Voter Registration Application form to change your address or call the elections office in your new county.
+Our office can provide the phone number.